Trousez/4-BIT-ALU/docs/Logic_Gates.md

 ![Buffer and Inverter](../images/buffer-and-inverter-built.jpeg)
 ![Input Buffer](../images/input-buffer-diagram.png)

-- Buffer reoutputs a clean, strong singal.
+- Buffer re-outputs a clean, strong signal.
 This is used when signal start to get weak or is heavily loaded.
+This can be mathimatically represented as follows:

+$$A = A$$

 - **The Problem:** The data bus is "weak."
 It relies on pull-up resistors to hold the voltage at 5V.
 If you connect the bus directly to a complex circuit like the ALU, the ALU draws so much current that it sucks the voltage down (e.g., to 2.5V).